Hierarchical Context Loading: Reducing Token Usage by 60%

 • System architecture overview

-• Pointers to skills/ directory
+• Pointers to agents/ and skills/ directories

 • Global stack preferences

-• Critical rules (not all rules)
+• Critical orchestration rules

 Never contains: